Christopher Luxon: Formation of coalition government

-Economic growth
+Economic decline

-On 18 February 2024 Luxon delivered his first State of the Nation address, in which he blamed the previous Labour Government for what he called the "precarious state of the economy".
-Luxon stated that his Government would focus on restoring the economy by cutting taxes (by $14.7 billion), reducing public spending and "red tape".
-Tax Justice Aotearoa have described the tax changes as regressive, arguing that they disproportionately benefit higher-income earners, landlords and property investors.
+On 18 February 2024, Luxon delivered his first State of the Nation address, in which he blamed the previous Labour Government for what he called the "precarious state of the economy".
+Luxon said that economic growth is the central theme of his government's agenda, that it is the solution to New Zealand's problems and key to improving living standards for all New Zealanders.
+He said his Government would restore the economy by cutting taxes (by $14.7 billion), reducing public spending and "red tape".